 Advances in technology are helping to detect breast cancer in its earliest—and most curable—stage.
-At the CHI Health Breast Center—named a Breast Imaging Center of Excellence (BICOE) by the American College of Radiology—our digital mammography screenings provide the highest level of accuracy for even the smallest tumors.
+At the CHI Health Breast Care—named a Breast Imaging Center of Excellence (BICOE) by the American College of Radiology—our digital mammography screenings provide the highest level of accuracy for even the smallest tumors.

 With this advanced, low-dose radiation technology, image capture is instant, crystal-clear and can be zoomed in for further review.
 Such speed and precision means we’ll have your mammogram screening results within 24 hours.
 More importantly, if anything suspicious is found, we'll make sure you receive all follow-up testing—including a biopsy, if necessary—within a matter of days, not weeks.

 Take charge of your breast health—request your digital mammography screening online or call us today at 402-717-2222.